Planetary Solutions in Clean Energy

 *The “culminating piece” from the students’ summer work could be something they create while on the job for their host, such as a white paper, guide, policy memo, or the like.
 Or, it could be an academic poster, a talk with slides, art project, video blog, social media campaign, op-ed article, news article, peer-reviewed article draft, or any other creative content.

-Also, watch this video featuring our first cohort on a field trip to Quantum Biopower and Sessions Woods.
+Watch this video featuring our first cohort on a field trip to Quantum Biopower and Sessions Woods.
+We had an excellent time learning about biodigesters and solar arrays....and we also ate some ice cream...

 Previous Partner/Host Organizations

-We are delighted for the opportunity to work with organizations that are advancing the financing and deployment of equitable clean energy.
+In this program, we are delighted to work with organizations that are advancing the financing and deployment of equitable clean energy.

 - Connecticut Green Bank